Welcome to Charlotte Latin School!

 Mr. Wall became Charlotte Latin’s Upper School Head in 2000.
 Prior to that he served as Headmaster of St. Timothy’s School in Raleigh.
 At Charlotte Latin, Mr. Wall continues to teach both Latin and Greek to Upper School students amongst the myriad of administrative duties.
 Mr. Wall has a BA in Latin from Sewanee: The University of the South and an MA in Classics from the University of North Carolina at Chapel Hill.

 Mrs. Carpenter is the Director of Marketing and Communications.
-She previously lived in Mendham, New Jersey, where she served as Director of Strategic Marketing and Communications at Far Hills Country Day School.
-Susan has more than fifteen years of experience in marketing and communications, including multi-channel marketing, technical expertise in web advertising, analytics and educational content management systems.
-Her broad portfolio reflects effective messaging, communications coaching, training, support and relationship management.
+She previously served as Director of Strategic Marketing and Communications at Far Hills Country Day School, in Far Hills, NJ.
+Susan has more than fifteen years of experience in marketing and communications, including multi-channel marketing, technical expertise in web advertising, analytics, and educational content management systems.
+Her broad portfolio reflects effective messaging, communications coaching, training, support, and relationship management.
 Prior to her role at Far Hills, Susan served as a Marketing Executive for a variety of nonprofit and for-profit organizations, including Jim Henson Productions.
-She earned a Bachelor of Arts in Economics and Art History from the University of Minnesota-Twin Cities and holds an MBA in Marketing from Baruch College and is a Certified Financial Planner.
+She earned a Bachelor of Arts in Economics and Art History from the University of Minnesota-Twin Cities and holds an MBA in Marketing from Baruch College.
+Susan is a Certified Financial Planner™ and is also certified at the Leadership level by the ISM (Independent School Management) International Advancement Certification Program.

-Bill and his wife Julie, a writer and photographer, live close to the School and have two children – a son, who is a senior at The Lawrenceville School, and an adult daughter, who lives in Boston.
+Bill and his wife Julie, a writer and photographer, live close to the School and have two children.

 David has more than 20 years experience as an athletic director and has directed Latin Athletics since 2012.
 His past experience includes Friends Academy in Locust Valley, NY, St. Mary's School in Raleigh and the Galloway School in Atlanta.
 David earned a BA from Denison University and an MA from Ohio University.